Michael Robinson (rabbi): Rabbinic career

 Robinson began a rabbinical career with his wife Ruth, who was also a civil rights activist and often sang beside him as a cantorial soloist.
 After serving as rabbi in Temple De Hirsch in Seattle for three years, in 1955 he joined Temple Beth Israel of Pomona, serving for five years.
-He went on to serve as rabbi for 29 years at Temple Israel in Croton, New York, retiring as Rabbi Emeritus.
+He went on to serve as rabbi for 29 years at Temple Israel of Northern Westchester in Croton, New York, retiring as Rabbi Emeritus.
 In the latter congregation, he led drives to raise funds to rebuild black churches that had been burned during civil rights protests, and purchase the van which the Freedom Riders used in Mississippi.

 In the summer of 1964, he and other Reform rabbis who were attending the meeting of the Central Conference of American Rabbis answered the call of Martin Luther King Jr. to stand with him for civil rights in St. Augustine, Florida.
 They were among 70 demonstrators who converged on the Monson House on June 18 and were asked to leave by James Brock, the motel manager.
 Brock began pushing the demonstrators, who refused to budge; according to The New York Times, "First he pushed the leaders and one by one he pushed the rabbis.
 As one rabbi was pushed aside another would step forward to take his place".
 Police arrested the 16 rabbis, including Robinson, Hebrew Union College professor Eugene Borowitz, and Rabbi Allen Secher, along with 25 other protesters.
 The rabbinical delegation defended their action in a joint letter, Why We Went, which they composed in their jail cell.
 They were released in the morning after posting a bond; the charges against them were later dropped.

 In 1965, Robinson marched with King in Selma.
 Robinson was imprisoned a second time, with others, for a protest at Livermore, California, against the development of nuclear armaments at the Lawrence Livermore National Laboratory.

 He retired to Santa Rosa, California, with his wife, to be closer to their daughter Jude.
 In 1989, he became a part-time rabbi at Congregation Shomrei Torah in Santa Rosa, where the congregation grew from 30 to 100 families during his seven-year tenure.
 He retired in 1996 as Rabbi Emeritus of Shomrei Torah as well.